jaraco/keyring/README.rst

 Making Releases
 ===============

-This project makes use of automated releases via Travis-CI.
+This project makes use of automated releases continuous integration.
 The simple workflow is to tag a commit and push it to Github.
 If it passes tests on a late Python version, it will be automatically deployed to PyPI.